fazleskhan/FlatCAM/README.md

 ## Start FlatCam

-At the command prompt execute the command below to start an instance of image marcus2002/flatcam:1.
+At the command prompt execute the command below to start an instance of image fazleskhan/flatcam:dev.
-Provide the ipaddress in the DISPLAY environment variable, for example -e DISPLAY=192.168.1.100:0.0.
-The trailing ':0.0' in the DISPLAY environment variable indicates the GUI should be rendered on the first display of the first screen and is required.

 ```
-docker run -it --rm -e DISPLAY={IPADDRESS}:0.0 fazleskhan/flatcam:marcus2002-flatcam-copy
+docker compose up

 ```

 ## References